wp-plugins/ecampaign/readme.txt

 == Changelog ==

+= 0.76 =
+* Bug in 0.75 fixed which caused unnecessary rows of data (holding the counter data) to be added to the wp_postmeta table.

 = 0.75 =
 * CAPTCHA functionality added.
 * email verification added.
+* counter functionality added.

 = 0.74 =
 * %body not shown in default template in 0.73, bug fixed.